qdevelopergithub/LAMP/README.md

 Step 4: Clicking the button will take you to the Azure Portal page as below:

+[![Deploy to Azure Fully Configurable](https://github.com/qdevelopergithub/LAMP/blob/master/images/template.png)]()

+Step 5: In above page, fill:\

+i.
+Subscription : The subscription you want to use(if you have more than one)\
+ii.
+Resource group: Create a new Resource group.
+Resource groups are logical grouping units for all related Azure resources.\
+iii.
+Location: Please select a location from drop down, where you want your VM deployed.\
+iv. _artifacts Location: This field is automatically filled.\
+v. _artifacts Location SAS Token: This token is automatically generated when the template is deployed.\
+vi.
+SSH public key: This key is required to access the VM.
+Below are the steps to generate this key:\

+## Steps to generate SSH key on Windows

+- Download the PuTTY software.
+It can be downloaded from here: https://www.putty.org/ \
+- Run the PuTTYGen program from your system.\
+- Click the “Generate” button on the window as shown below.
+Move the mouse randomly as highlighted(to generate same entropy).\
+- After key is generated.
+Click the button “Save public key” and save it on your system.\
+- Provide the passphrase to encrypt the private key on disk.\
+- Lastly, click “Save private key” button and save the file on your machine.
+- Copy the SSH key from the public key file and paste it in the SSH field in Azure Portal.\
+- Click the “Purchase” button on the Azure Portal page.
+It will deploy the VM cluster.

 NOTE:  All of the deployment options require you to provide a valid SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.
 Other key formats such as ED25519 and ECDSA are not supported.
 If you are unfamiliar with SSH then you should read this [article](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) which will explain how to generate a key using the Windows Subsystem for Linux (it's easy and takes only a few minutes).
 If you are new to SSH, remember SSH is a key pair solution.
 What this means is you have a public key and a private key, and the one you will be using to deploy your template is the public key.

-[![Deploy to Azure Fully Configurable](https://github.com/qdevelopergithub/LAMP/blob/master/images/template.png)]()

 This template set deploys the following infrastructure core to your LAMP instance: